LTLA/CppIrlba/README.md

 ## Overview

-This repository contains a header-only C++ library implementing the Augmented Implicitly Restarted Lanczos Bidiagonalization Algorithm (IRLBA) from Baglama and Lothar (2005).
+This repository contains a header-only C++ library implementing the Augmented Implicitly Restarted Lanczos Bidiagonalization Algorithm (IRLBA) from Baglama and Reichel (2005).
 IRLBA is a fast and memory-efficient method for truncated singular value decomposition, and is particularly useful for approximate principal components analysis of large matrices.
 The code here is derived from the C code in the [**irlba** R package](https://github.com/bwlewis/irlba), refactored to use the [Eigen](http://eigen.tuxfamily.org/) library for matrix algebra.